 The salt marsh and intertidal habitats that have evolved since the construction of the Avon River Causeway (1968-71) continue to be very dynamic systems, and will very likely impact and be impacted by the planned Highway 101 twinning and associated modification of the tide gate structure.
-The monitoring program described in this report, has been developed to document any changes to the site as a result of construction activities and builds on previous research on the site (van Proosdij, 2005; van Proosdij et al., 2006; van Proosdij and Baker 2007).
-This program includes pre- and post-construction monitoring activities focused on the detection of changes in surface elevations, characteristics of tidal channel networks (location, stability, capacity), vegetated marsh vs. mudflat conditions, and changes in vegetation community structure.
+The monitoring program described in this report, has been developed to document any changes to the site as a result of construction activities and builds on previous research on the site (van Proosdij, 2005; van Proosdij et al., 2006; van Proosdij and Baker, 2007).
+This program includes pre- and post-construction monitoring activities focused on the detection of changes in surface elevations, characteristics of tidal channel networks (location, stability, capacity), vegetated marsh versus mudflat conditions, and changes in vegetation community structure, and fish habitat.

 This report documents the pre-construction conditions at the site.
 The data collected for geospatial attributes, hydrology, habitat conditions, and vegetation indicate that the Windsor Salt Marsh is a young marsh that is in the process of maturing and that the downstream system as a whole is still adjusting to a new equilibrium in response to the construction of the original causeway and tide gate structure.
-Elevation transects display an overall pattern of accretion (mean increase 0.26 ± 0.17 m) on the marsh platform and a narrowing of tidal channels.
+Elevation transects display an overall pattern of accretion (mean increase 0.26 ±0.17 m) on the marsh platform and a narrowing of tidal channels.
 The tidal channels themselves are highly variable and continue to experience large fluctuations in sediment volume, location, and morphology.
 The area at the confluence of the Avon and St. Croix Rivers has experienced the greatest net change in sediment volume within the study area (841,300 m3 of infilling and 167,400 m3 of export).
 Bathymetric data shows northward migration of the St. Croix River thalweg and an overall decrease in the cross-sectional areas of the channels, which supports the observed changes in sediment volumes.
+Additional fish and fish habitat sampling are planned for Summer-Fall in the marsh and tidal channels and this information will be presented in an addendum report to follow in late Fall or early Winter 2020.